ericholscher/ericholscher.com/site/blog/2025/feb/1/a-pattern-for-updating-dependencies.md

 I use this pattern often when the command is pretty heavy and I don't want to rerun the whole docker build process.

-I don't use this often enough to
+I don't use this often enough to automate, but it would be pretty easy to do with a line of awk :)

 ## Use Docker caching?